-- eGIF (eGovernment Interoperability Framework) Version 6.1: (This link will open in a new window)
+- eGIF (eGovernment Interoperability Framework) Version 6.1:

-- eGMS (eGovernment Metadata Standard) Version 3.1: (This link will open in a new window)
+- eGMS (eGovernment Metadata Standard) Version 3.1:

 The Accessibility Guidelines explain how to make web content accessible to people with disabilities.
 We are working towards meeting W3C WCAG 2.0.Web Content Accessibility Guidelines (WCAG).